cvinding/helvegr/README.md

 # helvegr
-A CLI program for interacting with the <a href="https://github.com/czvr0/hellmaild">hellmaild</a> daemon
+A CLI program for interacting with the <a href="https://github.com/czvr0/hellmaild">hellmail daemon</a>
 * C# .NET Core 2.2

 # Libraries